charya-s/obsidian-sync/04 - Personal Studies/Deep Learning/Forward Propagation.md

 where $d_{1}$ is the number of perceptrons in the hidden layer.

 **Note** that both equations above are actually the same basic perceptron equation, with the only difference being that for $\hat{y}$, we use the calculated values of $z$ as "inputs" in the place of $x$.
-As such, this equation is applied for each perceptron in each layer until the final, output layer is calculated.
+As such, this equation can be applied for each perceptron in each layer for any number of layers until the final, output layer is calculated.